Posted on April 22, 2017

 Beech leaves from last fall don’t want to let go.

 Thanks for stopping by.

-Category: birding in central ohio, Central Ohio Nature, Central Ohio Parks, Columbus, flowers in central ohio, fungus, O'Shaughnessy Nature Preserve, Ohio Nature, photography, Spring Tagged: Coltsfoot, Great Blue Heron, Great Egret, O'Shaughnessy Nature Preserve, Tree Swallow, Twinleaf, Yellow Trout Lilly
+Category: Birding in Ohio, Central Ohio Nature, Central Ohio Parks, Columbus, flowers in central ohio, O'Shaughnessy Nature Preserve, Ohio Nature, photography, Spring Tagged: Coltsfoot, Great Blue Heron, Great Egret, O'Shaughnessy Nature Preserve, Tree Swallow, Twinleaf, Yellow Trout Lilly

 Posted on April 9, 2013

 It’s been a long winter that has had a hard time letting go but slowly it is happening with signs of life everywhere!